00:00 / 00:00

 Stages of labor

-It specifically refers to the process that starts with uterine contractions that cause cervical changes, which allow the fetus to be delivered vaginally, and ends with delivery of the placenta.
+It specifically refers to the process which starts with uterine contractions which cause cervical changes which allow the fetus to be delivered vaginally, and ends with delivery of the placenta.

 These guys have to be distinguished from the milder and ineffective false labor contractions, also called Braxton Hicks contractions (or sometimes called practice contractions).

 Once they start, true labor contractions progress in frequency, duration, and intensity, and they can feel like waves that build up to a peak intensity and then gradually decrease.